Tutorials-By-Kaupenjoe/Forge-Tutorial-1.19.3/README.md

 2. Install the JDK as you would any other program.
 During installation, make sure to set the Java home variable to make it easier to find the Java installation folder later.

-3. If you're new to Java, consider checking out the Java Introduction for Minecraft Modding [here](https://www.youtube.com/watch?v=oBwPZRk6-SE&list=PLKGarocXCE1FeXvEogpjz4SvHxF_FJRO6&ab_channel=ModdingbyKaupenjoe) before proceeding.
+3. If you're new to Java, consider checking out the Java Introduction for Minecraft Modding <a href="https://www.youtube.com/watch?v=oBwPZRk6-SE&list=PLKGarocXCE1FeXvEogpjz4SvHxF_FJRO6&ab_channel=ModdingbyKaupenjoe" target="_blank">here</a> before proceeding.
 This is a playlist of video tutorials that cover the basics of Java programming and provide a foundation for modding Minecraft.

 4. Download and install the IntelliJ IDEA Community Edition.
 This is a free integrated development environment (IDE) for programming in Java.